 Limitations: Because a supply network consists of multiple disciplines, maximising the performance of organisations in isolation will suffer similar problems as at level one, albeit at an overall higher level of performance.

-The Operating Company will have an integrated supply chain with seamless and effective key processes and data/information flow amongst the majority of make, source, deliver partners.
+The Operating Company will have an integrated supply chain with seamless and effective key processes and data/information flow amongst the majority of Source, Plan, Make and Deliver partners.
 Additionally, an Area or Regional supply chain organisation may be in place and effective in supporting efficient and measured supply chain processes across many end markets at overall identifiable lowest cost.

 Limitations: At this level of maturity the positives outweigh the negatives but effort will be required to ensure the various functions remain integrated and with overall supply chain performance a priority.

-In addition to the partnership model of Intermediate, the Supply Chain ‘Raw Material to Shelf’ is considered as one seamless process, made up of various sub processes which may or may not be owned and under the control of the enterprise (Operating Company) but where all strategic partners in the process participate in collaborative long-term planning.
+In addition to the partnership model of Intermediate High, the Supply Chain ‘Raw Material to Consumer’ is considered as one seamless process, made up of various sub processes which may or may not be owned and under the control of the enterprise (Operating Company) but where all strategic partners in the process participate in collaborative long-term planning.
 Full disclosure of information allows for realisation of savings and efficiencies for the benefit of all the participants in the chain.

 Limitations: At Leading Edge performance the only negative considerations are the cost and time to reach this standard plus the effort required to maintain excellence.

 - The assessment categories can be a standard set or a selection defined by the Supply Chain House approach.